 Andrew has vast experience and knowledge of remote Australia, which combined with his incredible bush skills make him the ideal outback guide.
 One of the most experienced and respected wilderness guides; this true Aussie bushman will be taking groups on the Larapinta Trail and some of our tours in his home state of Tasmania.

-We feel privileged to have Andrew on our guiding team for 2012.
+We feel privileged to have Andrew on our guiding team.

 KATE BROWN (KT)

 Kate is a country girl with a corporate city life, well that was until she discovered her love of trekking in the Andes.
-SInce completing her Certificate IV in Outdoor Recreation, Kate has led treks in the Northern Territory, South Australia, Tasmania, Nepal and New Zealand.
+Since completing her Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Kate has led treks in the Northern Territory, South Australia, Tasmania, Nepal and New Zealand.
 A Larapinta specialist with a beautiful nature, exceptional knowledge and leadership skills, Kate is an awesome addition to our guiding team.

 Tassie born and bred, Aaron is a passionate explorer of its remote wilderness areas, with a special love for our Flinders Island trek which he helped develop.
 This picture of Aaron was taken on the Jatbula Trail, a place that he has developed a deep connection and understanding of, following many seasons leading treks there.
-Since completing his formal qualifications in outdoor recreation Aaron has continued to develop his knowledge and skills and is an outstanding wilderness leader.
-We are delighted that a guide of Aaron's calibre has decided to join our team on the Larapinta and Jatbula this year.
+Since completing his formal qualifications in outdoor recreation and remote wilderness first aid, Aaron has continued to develop his knowledge and skills and is an outstanding wilderness leader.
+We are delighted that a guide of Aaron's calibre has decided to join our team on the Larapinta and Jatbula.

 KATRINA CULLEN (KAT)

-Kat is our resident botanist who decided after 10 years of plants it was time to follow her passion for an outdoor life, qualifying with a Certificate IV in Outdoor Education.
+Kat is our resident botanist who decided after 10 years of plants it was time to follow her passion for an outdoor life, qualifying with a Certificate IV in Outdoor Education and remote wilderness first aid qualifications.
 Kat has gone on to lead treks in some of the most remote wilderness areas of Australia.
 When she's not sharing her love of the outdoors with her guests, you will find her trail running, horse riding, back country skiing or just spending time on wind swept mountain tops.
 This year Kat will be joining us on the Larapinta Trail, as well as sharing her exceptional outdoor skills on our Heysen Trail and Kangaroo Island treks.

 Nicole's love for discovering wild places, combined with her sense of adventure has seen her explore many remote parts of the country in recent years.
-Joining us on the Larapinta Trail for the 2013 season, Nicole's positive attitude, local knowledge and passion for cooking bush cuisine ensures an amazing Larapinta experience.
+Joining us on the Larapinta Trail, Nicole's positive attitude, local knowledge and passion for cooking bush cuisine ensures an amazing Larapinta experience.

 Inspired by trips through the Kimberley and Kakadu, Clare decided to turn her love of the outdoors into her lifestyle.
-Studying a Certificate IV in Outdoor Recreation in Cairns, she has spent the last few years taking students on outdoor adventures, hiking, paddling and rock climbing in Australia and overseas.
+Studying a Certificate IV in Outdoor Recreation in Cairns with remote wilderness first aid qualifications, she has spent the last few years taking students on outdoor adventures, hiking, paddling and rock climbing in Australia and overseas.
 Having lived in Alice Springs in the past, Clare has explored and enjoyed the Larapinta Trail and is now looking forward to sharing her considerable experience and leadership skills with our guests.

 Jacob, the newest member of our team is a Tassie born and bred wilderness explorer, blessed with an easy going and caring nature.
 He has just returned from a year tramping, skiing and cycling in the wilds of New Zealand.
-Having completed an expedition leadership course in college, Jacob trained with us on some of the toughest treks in Tasmania and he joins us as an assistant walking guide on the Larapinta and Jatbula Trails for the upcoming 2013 season.
+Having completed an expedition leadership course in college, Jacob trained with us on some of the toughest treks in Tasmania and he joins us as an assistant walking guide on the Larapinta and Jatbula Trails.

-Ann has been a trekking guide for 7 years specialising in the Larapinta Trail.
+Ann has been a trekking guide for 8 years specialising in the Larapinta Trail.
 Her favourite walking places are Tasmania, Northern Territory and Nepal.
 When not walking the Larapinta, Ann enjoys bird watching, botany, mountain biking, rafting and discovering remote geological formations.
 In between treks in Nepal, Ann has enjoyed spending time volunteering on community projects.
-With a Certificate III in Eco-Tourism and Certificate IV in Outdoor Recreation, Ann is one of our most experienced guides bringing a great sense of humour along with a deep knowledge and passion to her Larapinta treks.
+With a Certificate III in Eco-Tourism, Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Ann is one of our most experienced guides bringing a great sense of humour along with a deep knowledge and passion to her Larapinta treks.